DPhil in Biochemistry (Skaggs-Oxford Programme)

 For this course, the allocation of graduate supervision is the responsibility of the University of Oxford's Department of Biochemistry and Scripps Research.
 Please note that it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.

-Information about Oxford supervisors connected with this course can also be found at the Department of Biochemistry website.
-You will typically meet with your supervisor on a weekly or fortnightly basis.
-In addition, your supervisor may appoint a senior member of the laboratory as your day-to-day supervisor.
-Most laboratories also have weekly meetings where members present and discuss their results with other members of the laboratory.
+Most students have an opportunity to meet their supervisor on a weekly or fortnightly basis.
+In addition, most laboratories also have weekly meetings where members present and discuss their results with other members of the laboratory.

 Assessment